TriumphTeam/docs/libraries/triumph-cmds/arguments.md

 ```
 It is as simple as that to have arguments for your command.

-## Argument Name Annotation
+## Argument Names
+By default, argument names will be defined as the name of the parameter.

 The `@ArgName` annotation is used to define the name of the argument should you not want the name of the argument
 to be the same as the name of the parameter.
+If you would like to use the parameter name as the
+argument name, you can use the `-parameters` compiler flag when compiling your plugin.
 ```java
 @SubCommand("id")
 public void execute(Sender sender, @ArgName("username") Player target) {